pragmaticivan/authable/README.md

 ### Authentication

-Authable supports 3 main authentication types by default using Plug.Conn.
+Authable supports 3 main authentication types by default using `Plug.Conn`.
 You can add or remove authentication types using configuration.
 On successful authentication, resource owner automatically set on `conn.assigns[:current_user]` immutable.

-1) Sessions
+1. **Sessions**.
 Reads session for configured `sessions` keys and passes to the matched authenticator to authenticate.

-2) Query Params
+2. **Query Params**.
 Reads query params for configured `query_params` keys and passes to the matched authenticator to authenticate.

-3) Headers
+3. **Headers**.
 Reads headers for configured `headers` keys and passes to the matched authenticator to authenticate.

 #### Examples